redwoodjs/redwood/docs/docs/redwoodrecord.md

 # RedwoodRecord

 > RedwoodRecord is currently considered to be **Experimental**.
-We are hoping folks will start using it and give us feedback to help shape it's development and developer experience.
+We're hoping folks will start using it and give us feedback to help shape it's development and developer experience.

 RedwoodRecord is an ORM ([Object-relational Mapping](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping)) built on top of Prisma.
 It may be extended in the future to wrap other database-access packages.